 Justification, Adoption, and Perseverance In saving sinners God credits Christ’s righteousness to them through faith alone, and He adopts them as His children and heirs with all the blessings of eternal life.
 Once God brings sinners to faith in Christ by His Spirit and His Word, He keeps them through faith by that same Spirit and Word, ensuring that they will continue in His grace until He brings them fully and finally to glory in the world to come.

 The Church: The Spirit, the Gifts, the Means of Grace, and the Offices We believe and teach that the visible church is the covenant community of God, made up of believers and their children, called together under Christ’s lordship to live to God’s glory in word and deed.
-To equip her for this calling, Christ gives the church His Spirit, His gifts, and the means of grace (primarily the Word, prayer, and the sacraments).
+To equip her for this calling, Christ gives the church His Spirit, His gifts, and the means of growth in grace (primarily the Word, prayer, and the sacraments).
 To govern and teach the church, Christ gives her men to be elders; to serve the physical and spiritual needs of the church, He gives her men to be deacons.
 Working together in love, the church displays those marks that have defined her throughout history, namely, her ministry of the Word, her ministry of the sacraments (baptism and the Lord’s Supper), and her ministry of discipline (through instruction and correction).